Timing your Abandonment flows

 Adding Exit conditions to the workflow settings

 The main difference between these workflows is the amount of data we could capture.
 In this respect, Product Abandonment is better than Browsing Abandonment because we know what products the visitor was checking and add them to the Email message content.
-Abandoned Cart flow is better than Product Abandonment one because apart from the products, we can also add a link to the checkout the customer has started.

 Following this logic, we should: